This film knocked Deadpool off the top of my must review list

-Staring Charlize Theron as Libby Day, a world weary woman, who has spent the last 20 years dealing with the deaths of her mother and sisters at the hands of her brother and the notoriety it brought, she has burned through most of her savings and begrudgingly takes up the opportunity to talk at The Kill Club, a team of private detectives, journalists, amateur investigators and murder buffs lead by Lyle Wirth (Nicholas Hoult) who attempt to solve crimes that are either unsolved or where people have been wrongfully found guilty, something that they believe happened to Ben Day (Corey Stoll).
+Starring Charlize Theron as Libby Day, a world-weary woman, who has spent the last 20 years dealing with the deaths of her mother and sisters at the hands of her brother and the notoriety it brought, she has burned through most of her savings and begrudgingly takes up the opportunity to talk at The Kill Club, a team of private detectives, journalists, amateur investigators and murder buffs lead by Lyle Wirth (Nicholas Hoult) who attempt to solve crimes that are either unsolved or where people have been wrongfully found guilty, something that they believe happened to Ben Day (Corey Stoll).

-Jumping back and forth between 1985 and today, showing the events leading up to that fateful night, as well as the victims it left behind, it’s hard not to be reminded of the first series of True Detective in both tone and subject matter, though for the most part this isn’t a hindrance as it gives the film a dark mystical feel, especially in the flashbacks.
+Jumping back and forth between 1985 and today, showing the events leading up to that fateful night, as well as the victims it left behind, it’s hard not to be reminded of the first series of True Detective in both tone and subject matter, though for the most part, this isn’t a hindrance as it gives the film a dark mystical feel, especially in the flashbacks.

-Given just how many sub-plots and characters you meet during the film, it’s of no surprise that some of them fail to land, this is however is a minor downside to over all solid b-movie mystery thriller.
+Given just how many sub-plots and characters you meet during the film, it’s of no surprise that some of them fail to land.
+This is, however, is a minor downside to overall solid B-Movie mystery thriller.